-(7) All voting members must submit a written patent statement between the proposal deadline and the commencement of voting period.
+(7) All voting members must submit a written patent statement between the proposal deadline and the such Member, to Persons who are not Members or Associates.

-- Issue 37 Need to describe patent LOA deadline.
+- Issue 3 Need to describe patent LOA deadline.
 W/G chair makes IP statement at beginning of every f2f meeting.
 This keeps LOA in the forefront.
-If the WG is not having f2f meetings LOA is discusses in conference calls or e-mail at a similar frequency (recommended every 60 days) - Issue 48 Does this mean voting cannot proceed if someone has not submitted LOA?
+If the WG is not having f2f meetings LOA is discusses in conference calls or e-mail - at a similar frequency (recommended every 60 days)

+Issue 4 Does this mean voting cannot proceed if someone has not submitted LOA?